 Kyle's Mother is a Registered Nurse (RN) and is intent on encouraging Kyle to seek medical help for his condition.
 She has obtained prescription medication for Kyle and offers it to him every morning with his breakfast.
 Kyle works full time in computer technical support.
 And he has researched extensively possible treatments to depression and anxiety.
 He is weary of medication as an option for his recovery.
 Instead he signs up at the gym with a personal trainer.
 He is also seeing a naturopath and is taking vitamins, minerals and focussing on specific food groups.
-He started participating in a study circle and attends a regular devotional, this has helped him manage his anxiety greatly as he has develops spiritual insights, is more involved in the life of the community and feels more centred with the regular prayers.
+He has joined a Men's discipleship group where he is learning ways to manage his anxiety through prayer and participation in the life of the church.

-Even though Kyle's mood fluctuates, his dedication to his way of life helps him to readjust to the distressing times.
-Kyle's Mother remains anxious that his condition will deteriorate without proper medication.
+Even though Kyle's mood fluctuate, his dedication to his way of life helps him to readjust to the distressing times.
+Kyles Mother remains anxious that his condition will deteriorate without proper medication.
 She is particularly concerned that he will become suicidal.
-Kyle is volunteering at the community centre, in order to build up his skills to return to work
+Kyle is volunteering for his church that he is part of, in order to build up his skills to return to work.